State Final Examinations

 Applying for the State Final Examination

-Institutes will provide candidates with website address, login and password details for the online application 12 weeks prior to the examination date.
+The Nursing Council will email candidates the login information for the online application approximately 12 weeks prior to the examination date.
 Applications close 6 weeks before the examination.

 To complete the application candidates will need the following: